Mary Bowser: Popular culture representations

 A novel by Lois Leveen, The Secrets of Mary Bowser, is based on Richards' life.

-The 2013 play Lady Patriot, by Ted Lange, is about Bowser and her acts of espionage.
+The 2013 play Lady Patriot by Ted Lange is about Bowser and her acts of espionage.
 The play was produced by Mary Lange and premiered at the Hudson Backstage Theatre in Santa Monica, California.
 Mary Bowser was played by Chrystee Pharris.

 A 1987 made-for-TV movie, A Special Friendship, was loosely based on Bowser and Van Lew's activities.
 Bowser was played by Akosua Busia.

 The heroine of the 2017 novel An Extraordinary Union by Alyssa Cole is based in part on Mary Bowser.

 The Civil War podcast Uncivil had a 2018 episode about Mary Bowser.
 This episode has been criticized for presenting much of the disputed information about Richards – including the name "Mary Bowser" – as fact.

+The opera Intelligence by composer Jake Heggie and librettist Gene Scheer is based on Mary Bowser's life.
+Commissioned by Houston Grand Opera, the new opera premiered at the Wortham Theater on September 20, 2023 with a production directed by Jawole Willa Jo Zollar.
+The opera repeats a number of false claims, for example, "Bowser" setting fire to the Confederate White House, perhaps further confusing audiences about the real history.

 Recognition

 "Mary Elizabeth Bowser" [sic] has been honored by the U.S. government with an induction into the Military Intelligence Hall of Fame in Fort Huachuca, Arizona, for her work in the war.